gegelati/gegelati-tutorial/docs/_pages/export_visualize_import.md

 {% enddetails %}

 ### Export the cleaned best TPG
-During the training process, the pseudo-random nature of the graph and program mutation causes the apparition of useless elements.
+During the training process, the pseudo-random nature of the graph and program mutations causes the apparition of useless elements.

 **Training roots:**
 At the end of the training process, the TPG needs to be exported for further utilization, for example for inferring the pre-trained TPG, as will be done later in this tutorial.